 It's a very smooth process with approving content, everything live online, and having that test environment for us to walk through the end user experience ourselves.

-Nonetheless, Komen was able to harness the power of social media to recoup revenue, go on providing life-saving medical services, fund research into cancer cures, and build new communities of supporters that lifted each other’s spirits during such a challenging time.
+Nonetheless, Komen was able to harness the power of social media to recoup revenue, continue providing life-saving medical services, fund research into cancer cures, and build new communities of supporters that lifted spirits during such a challenging time.
+They built a new fundraising capability that is here to stay - long after the pandemic.